Insulin is a hormone that helps to regulate metabolism and lower blood glucose levels.

 - is unwell from an infection

-High blood glucose levels can cause diabetic ketoacidosis (DKA) which will require urgent treatment.
+High blood glucose levels can cause diabetic ketoacidosis (DKA), which needs urgent treatment.

-- what blood sugar levels are appropriate for the person
+- what blood sugar levels are appropriate for them

-- the actions to take if the levels are high.
+- the actions to take if their levels are high.

 If not stored correctly, insulin products can lose their effectiveness.
 As insulin is a protein, it may break down if frozen or left out of the fridge for longer than the manufacturer specifies.
 Medicines stored in a fridge should be between 2ºC and 8ºC.